 Nat’s last trumpet.

-Graham Trevarton playing Nat’s trumpet at the gig given by Roger Marks’ Cornish Armada gig in March 2016
+Graham Trevarton playing Nat’s trumpet at the gig by Roger Marks’ Cornish Armada gig in March 2016

 Not so well known is that Nat also played the Clarinet and the Club was fortunate enough to be able to obtain this instrument in December 2014 together with proof of his one-time ownership of it.
 See the photos below.
 The Clarinet has been donated to Gosport Discovery Centre and has been displayed there since December 2015.